Local List of Heritage Assets

-The local list is a list of buildings of architectural or historic interest which contribute to the character and appearance of the National Park.
-Special consideration is given to buildings of local interest when planning proposals are submitted to us.
+The local list is a list of assets of architectural or historic interest which contribute to the character and appearance of the National Park.
+Special consideration is given to assets of local interest when planning proposals are submitted to us.

-Planning authorities are encouraged by Historic England to identify buildings of local interest.
-When we reviewed our conservation areas (between 2008 and 2010) extensive survey work was carried out to identify features which contributed to the character of each conservation area including buildings of local interest.
+Planning authorities are encouraged by Historic England to identify assets of local interest.
+When we reviewed our conservation areas (between 2008 and 2010) extensive survey work was carried out to identify features which contributed to the character of each conservation area, including buildings of local interest.
 These were subject to public consultation at the time of the review.
 Buildings of local interest can be viewed on ‘My Property’ and a list is also available on this webpage.

 What does local listing mean?

-Inclusion on the local list does not add any further controls that already apply to a building.
+Inclusion on the local list does not add any further controls that already apply to a building or site.
 It simply changes the level of consideration given to preserving its character and appearance when planning applications are submitted to us.
-The local list reinforces efforts to preserve the character and appearance of the buildings that are included on it.
-It enables the architectural or historic interest of these buildings to be considered properly against development proposals submitted to us.
+The local list reinforces efforts to preserve the character and appearance of the National Park and enables the architectural or historic interest of these assets to be considered properly against development proposals submitted to us.

-The significance of buildings of local interest is recognised in the National Planning Policy Framework, and policies CP7 and DP10 of the New Forest National Park Local Development Framework Core Strategy have been formulated to guide decisions on planning applications affecting buildings of local and national interest.
-We have been supported by the Planning Inspectorate when trying to resist demolition of buildings of local interest.
+The significance of assets of local interest is recognised in the National Planning Policy Framework (2021), and chapter 6 of the adopted New Forest National Park Local Plan (2019) has been formulated to guide decisions on planning applications affecting assets of local and national interest.
+We have been supported by the Planning Inspectorate when trying to resist demolition of assets of local interest.

-How are buildings added to the local list?
+How are assets added to the local list?

-So far we have only identified buildings of local interest in conservation areas.
-Identifying buildings of local interest has been an essential part of defining what is special about each conservation area.
+So far we have primarily identified assets of local interest within conservation areas.
+Identifying assets of local interest has been an essential part of defining what is special about each conservation area.

-We are also working closely with local communities to assist with production of Village Design Statements and this also plays a role in the identification of local assets.
+We also work closely with local communities to assist with the production of Village Design Statements and this also plays a role in the identification of local assets.
 The Landford Village Design Statement (which has been approved as a Supplementary Planning Document) includes a list of buildings of special interest.

 What criteria are used when considering adding buildings to the local list?

-We use the following criteria prepared by English Heritage to assess whether or not to include a building on the local list:
+We use the following criteria prepared by Historic England to assess whether or not to include a building on the local list:

-In Historic England’s view, any one of these characteristics could provide the basis for considering that a building makes a positive contribution to the special interest of an area, provided that its historic form and values have not been seriously eroded by unsympathetic alterations.
+In Historic England’s view, any one of these characteristics could provide the basis for considering that an asset makes a positive contribution to the special interest of an area, provided that its historic form and values have not been seriously eroded by unsympathetic alterations.

-Removal of a building from the local list
+Removal of an asset from the local list

-There may be exceptional circumstances where removing a building from the local list is justified.
-If you believe that a building of local interest does not warrant designation a request can be made to remove it from the list.
+There may be exceptional circumstances where removing an asset from the local list is justified.
+If you believe that an asset of local interest does not warrant designation a request can be made to remove it from the list.
 The process is as follows:

-- The request should be submitted in writing to the address below, explaining why it is considered that the building does not meet the criteria for inclusion.
+- The request should be submitted in writing to the address below, explaining why it is considered that the asset does not meet the criteria for inclusion.

 - The request will then be assessed by the Executive Director of Strategy and Planning and the Building Conservation Officer against the criteria.